chrissKLO/Gander/README.md

 [![N|Solid](https://i.imgur.com/uCUiSQ5.png)](http://czqo.vatcan.ca/)

-The new Gander Sectorfile created by Chriss Klosowski (1306415) re-made from scratch and dedication.
-Along with references to the real world this is the most realistic sectorfile for Oceanic yet.
+The new Gander Sectorfile created by Chriss Klosowski (1306415) re-made from scratch.
+Most of the current setup is referenced from the pictures in the repo.

-  - Reaslistic Radar Coverage
-  - Realistic Tag System based from the GAATS system
-  - Realistic Displays
-  - Realistic Symbology

 # New Features!